cns-iu/cns-humanexus-2.0/Explosion Tests.md

 This selection pattern would yield 29,018 images!

 (An empty filter string works like a 'joker' for the respective column)

+### Method B (not recommended) - use Unity menu 'Humanexus/Texture Sets'
+Runs entirely from Unity Editor scripts.
+Manageable if <100 assets are needed and a pruned CSV sheet is available.

+#### timing:
+- import 10 assets from kidney_10_micro.csv: 37,067ms (37s)
+- import 100 assets from kidney_100_micro.csv: 377,992ms (6.3min)
+- import 1000 assets from kidney_1000_micro.csv: 3,774,997ms (62.9min)
+- imports 1000+ are not practical with this method

+(the current version supports CSV sheets with three columns: graphic, ftu, organ)

+---

 ---
 ### Some Statistics